TheRealDrDre/PSYCH560Q/README.md

 # Demo ACT-R: Building a device and a model for the Stroop task

-This is some demo code for the ACT-R class; it shows how to build a simple, interactive device for an ACT-R model, and it provides a skeleton for a model.
+This is some demo code for the ACT-R class; it shows how to build a simple, interactive device for an ACT-R model, how to implement a simple model of a cognitively relevant paradigm (the Stroop task), and how to conduct simulations and model fitting through standard optimization algorithms.

+## Requirements

+To run this code, it is essential to have the following software
+installed:

+1. ACT-R, version 7.6 or higher.
+This is the new version of the architectures that neatly separates the model from the code that manages the experiment and collects the data.

+2. Python, preferably in version 3.x, although this code seems to work with Python 2.7.x as well.
+In addition to the main code, you need to have the following packages installed:

+3. Python's `numpy` and `scipy` packages, which are used for simulation and optimization of the model code, respectively.

 ## Device

-The device is written in Python using the new, JSON-RPC based interface for ACT-R 9 (currently in beta, coded as 7.6 or 7.x).
+The device is written in Python using the new, JSON-RPC based on the new interface for ACT-R (currently in beta, coded as 7.6 or 7.x).

 The device implements the version of the Stroop task used by Tim Verstynen in his 2014 paper.
 In this version of the Stroop, words